"Let me have the straight tip and you won't be a loser" [SILV]

 - If you reach the end of the Weekend with a balance on your MetroCard, return to New York more frequently!
 Or give your card to local-area Sherlockians.

 - Download a ride-hailing app such as Lyft or Uber.

-- We highly recommend Via, which costs only $5 per ride anywhere in Manhattan.
+- We highly recommend Via, which costs only $5 per ride anywhere in Manhattan and is one of the best values from the airport.
 Use the code scott5q3 to sign up and get a free ride.

 - If you'd like a code for Lyft, use SCOTT726787 to sign up and receive a $5 credit towards rides.